RemoteRabbit/zsh/README.md

 ## 📝 License

-MIT License - feel free to use and modify as needed.
+Unlicense - This is free and unencumbered software released into the public domain.

 ## 🙏 Acknowledgments